detky/PowerArray/README.md

 consider the order of the filter conditions you provide

-###Auxiliar functions
+###Auxiliar functions / Standard PA Functions
-PowerArray adds also some auxiliar functions that can be used together with the [Where](#WhereFunction) function.
-The idea behind the auxiliar functions is to provide a standard way to fulfill small tasks, to reduce the quantity of tests and anonymous functions you have to write.
+PowerArray adds also some auxiliary functions (i call them Standard PA Functions) that can be used together with the [Where](#WhereFunction) function.
+The idea behind the auxiliar functions is to reduce the syntax complexity of the Where function, and to standarize many small tasks that normally are x times repeated in practically any JS project.
+When the power array library loads, it stores all standard functions under the pa object (window.pa) and all they can be accessed from everywhere with the prefix "pa".

 Each auxiliar to avoid writing the same snippets over and over again.
 All they are accesible under the "pa" (window.pa) object, [click here for a complete list](#WherePAStandardFunction).